-No employees are earning £15,000 or less.
-Employees aged up to 35 are more likely to be in the £15k to £20k and £20k to £30k segments.
-Employees who are aged 30 to 44 and 45 to 59 are the largest groups earning £20k to £30k and £30k - £50k.
+No employees are earning £20,000 or less.
+Employees aged up to 29 are more likely to be in the £20k to £30k segment.
+Employees who are aged 30 to 44 and 45 to 59 are the largest groups earning £30k - £50k and £50k to £70k.

 The general trend for Male employees is that in the main, percentages tend to increase as the salary segment values rise.
-The general trend for Female employees is less defined, however the differences between percentages at the lower pay scales reflect the gender pay gap.
+The general trend for Female employees is the opposite, however the differences between percentages at the lower pay scales reflect the gender pay gap.

 Analysis has noted that there is a tendency for a number of part time lower paid posts (specifically within cleaning and canteen / kitchen roles) to attract female applicants.
-Recruitment and selection to these posts is, however, undertaken on the same gender-neutral basis as other posts across the College and salary arrangements for these posts are determined through the same job evaluation arrangements as other support staff posts.
+Recruitment and selection to these posts is, however, undertaken on the same sex-neutral basis as other posts across the College and salary arrangements for these posts are determined through the same job evaluation arrangements as other support staff posts.